Glossary of Formal Languages and Compilation

 Dominant (V)

-The fifth degree of the scale, a chord of tension that calls for the tonic.
+Fifth degree of the scale, a tension chord that calls for the tonic.

 → See M6